Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 }
 ```
 ### The Constructor Function
-The constructor function can only be called once on creating the contract by the owner of the contract to initialize the storage variables of the asset to be accepted by the DAO, and set the initial state of the contract.
+The constructor function can only be called once on creating the contract by the owner of the contract to initialize the storage variables of the asset to be accepted by the Dao, and set the initial state of the contract.

 This function initializes the contract by taking in an asset_id (token).
 It then checks the state variable 'State::NotInitialized' to ensure the contract wasn't previously initialised.
 If it has been initialized, it returns a `reinitialization` error from `InitializationError::CannotReinitialize`.